zewa666/aurelia-i18next/README.md

 <span t="title">Title</span>
 ```

-If that is translated the html tags will be escaped and the output will be `&lt;b&gt;bold&lt;/b&gt;`.
+So in above example the html tags will be escaped and the output will be `&lt;b&gt;bold&lt;/b&gt;`.
-To allow html to be used the `[html]` attribute needs to be added before the translation key.
+To allow html-markup to be used, the `[html]` attribute needs to be added before the translation key.

 ```markup
 <span t="[html]title">Title</span>
 ```
-That will set the `innerHTML` property of the element rather than `textContent` so html will not be escaped.
+This will set the `innerHTML` of the element instead of the `textContent` property, so html-markup won't be escaped.

-So what other attributes are available ?

-There are 4 special attributes includeing the `[html]`:
+There are 4 special attributes including the shown `[html]`:

 * `[text]`:  Sets the `textContent` property (default)
 * `[html]`:  Sets the `innerHTML` property
-* `[append]`:  append the translation to the current content already in the element (allows html).
+* `[append]`:  appends the translation to the current content already present in the element (allows html).
-* `[prepend]`: prepend the translation to the current content already in the element (allows html).
+* `[prepend]`: prepends the translation to the current content already present in the element (allows html).

 Any other values will be used as actual attributes on the element.
-The following example will not change the content of the element but it will set the `alt` attribute to the translated value of `title` when locale changes.
+The following example will not change the content of the element, but will set its `alt` attribute to the translated value of `title` when the locale changes.

 ```markup
 <span t="[alt]title">Title</span>